CareRev became customers' scheduling help desk, handling changes health systems should have been able to manage themselves.

 Director of Strategic Accounts

-I ran an in-app Sprig survey on the existing flow.
+I ran an in-app Sprig survey on the existing flow to validate what I was hearing from stakeholders.
+The numbers confused me.

 - 48% of staffers said the task was easy.